 Environmental Illness.
-In 1952, a thick persistent smog hazed the city of London for four days causing an estimated 12,000 deaths and 100,000 serious illnesses, many are considered to be an environmental illness.
-In the eastern Indian state of Bihar, more than 10 million people are estimated to be threatened with arsenic poisoning from contaminated groundwater.
+In 1952, a thick persistent smog hazed the city of London for four days causing an estimated 12,000 deaths and 100,000 serious illnesses.
+Many considered it to be an environmental illness.
+In the eastern Indian state of Bihar in 2017, it was reported that more than 10 million people were estimated to be threatened with arsenic poisoning from contaminated groundwater.

-As well in 2015, Hawaii has reported 10 times the national rate of congenital disabilities and fingers and pointed in the direction of chemical companies.
-For example, Dow, BASF, Syngenta, and DuPont, which spray 17 times more restricted-use insecticides per acre than on ordinary cornfields in the US mainland.
+Also, in Hawaii in 2015 it was reported that the national rate of congenital disabilities was 10 times higher, with sources placing the blame on chemical companies.
+For instance, chemical companies like Dow, BASF, Syngenta, and DuPont are known to spray 17 times more restricted-use insecticides per acre than on ordinary cornfields in the US mainland.

 How do I know if I suffer from environmental illness?

 Sufferers of environmental illness often have allergies and are very sensitive to chemicals.
 Almost anything can cause symptoms in a person suffering from environmental illness; the usual suspects include pollen, mould, dust or dander.

 However, certain foods, chemical cleaners, and cosmetics can also adversely affect someone dealing with an overload of environmental triggers.